Canon 200D vs Olympus E-1

 Studio photographers will appreciate that the Olympus E-1 (unlike the 200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 200D and the E-1 have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the E-1 have been discontinued, but can regularly be found used on ebay.
 The E-1 was replaced by the Olympus E-3, while the 200D was followed by the Canon 250D.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 200D and E-1 can be found, respectively, in the Canon 200D Manual (free pdf) or the online Olympus E-1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Olympus E-1 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 200D: